 Olivier Fronty is CEO of SBT Human (s) Matter.

-Anita Sillon is an engineer by training.
-Beyond her responsibilities in large French or international groups, she created Bingo Solutions, a change management firm.
-She is interested in the neurocognitive approach in the management of the human factor, to support the coming complex transformations.
+Anita Sillon.
+Beyond her responsibilities in large French or international groups, she created Bingo Solutions, a change management firm, based on the neurocognitive approach in the management of the human factor, to support the coming complex transformations.